 - Voluntary contributions

-- Parents may volunteer to pay for any educational activity.
-The School may request voluntary contributions for any visits/activities both inside and outside school time.
-However, NO student may be excluded from the activity for not having paid the contribution.
-The Headteacher and Governing Body may ask parents for a voluntary contribution towards the cost of:
+- Parents will be invited to make voluntary contributions to cover the costs associated with any educational trip/visit.
+The School may request voluntary contributions for any trip/visit both inside and outside school time.
+However, no student may be excluded from the activity for not having paid the contribution.

-- Where there are not enough voluntary contributions to make the activity possible, and there is no way to make up the shortfall, then regretfully the activity will be cancelled since the School cannot bear the cost of such trips.
+- Where there are not enough voluntary contributions to make the trip/visit possible, and there is no way to make up the shortfall, then regretfully the trip/visit will be cancelled since the School cannot bear the cost.